Cristiano Dalbem

 Research

-Our first step was diving into OSM documentation and learning about cycling infrastructures.
-Fortunately, we had on the team a specialist on OSM who helped us abstract the super granular and technical tags into something more accessible.
+To start organizing the Information Architecture, our first step was diving into OSM documentation and manuals on cycling infrastructures.
+Fortunately, we had on the team a specialist on OSM who helped us abstract the technical tags into something more accessible.

 layers